-Zarif calls on Int'l Community to stop US destroying International Law
+Zarif calls on int'l community to stop US destroying International Law

-Zarif's remarks were published by Global Times- China's English-language newspaper- on Wednesday.
+Zarif's remarks were published in the Tehran-based "Iran Daily" English-language newspaper on Wednesday.

 What we in Iran - the target of a vicious and indiscriminate sanctions regime -have seen from the current US administration is quite straightforward: there is no grand vision for an alternative global community.
 The US' fickleness and unpredictability have nothing to do with masterful implementation of game theory.
 Rather whether it comes to its mismanagement of COVID-19 at home or its undermining of peace and stability abroad, the current regime in Washington has no real plan except to frontally assault those who stand by the rule of law.